 This is why shared offices need to offer as many opportunities as possible for members to connect with one another.So we designed the space to specifically address this connection challenge.

-The meeting spaces we’ve built encourage teleconferencing through a large AV setup that can be booked via Habu.
+The meeting spaces we’ve built encourage teleconferencing through a large AV setup that can be booked via the user area.
 That setup allows team members to connect virtually and in person, which helps them overcome the negative side effects of independent working.

 Moreover, our kitchen is located in a central position and has a dining area and break out space with softer seating.
 Members can eat together, chat over a coffee or read during lunch breaks in this versatile floor space.